Help line:

 Quick Fixes for Morning Back Stiffness

-• Knee-to-Chest Stretch: Lie on your back, bring one knee towards your chest, hold for 20 seconds, and repeat with the other leg.
+• Knee-to-Chest Stretch: Lie on your back and gently pull one knee towards your chest, holding for 20 seconds before switching legs.

 Common Mistakes and How to Avoid Them